osate/osate.github.io/source/setup-development.rst

 There are too many steps, is there a faster way?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have already installed the Eclipse Installer on your computer try
+If you have already set up the Eclipse Installer on your computer try
 `this
 link <eclipse+installer:https://raw.githubusercontent.com/osate/osate2/master/setup/OSATEConfiguration.setup>`__.